rackerlabs/support-how-to/content/how-to/rackspace-email/secure-a-compromised-rackspace-email-mailbox/secure-a-compromised-rackspace-email-mailbox.md

     - It is better to raise the alarm and protect everyone's information than to risk the compromise growing beyond your mailbox.

-4. If the return-path and originating IP of the message that led to the compromise was the source, blacklist them.
+4. If the return-path and originating IP of the message that led to the compromise was the source, Blocklist them.
 Usually, the message contained a suspicious link or asked you for account information.

    - The [View and read Rackspace Email headers](/support/how-to/view-and-read-rackspace-email-headers) article shows how to identify the return-path and originating IP of the malicious email.